liam-stori/liam-stori/README.md

 - 👋 Hi, I’m @liam-stori
 - 👀 I’m interested in learn code, sharing and helping
-- 🌱 I’m currently learning Python, HTML, CSS, Java, and others...
+- 🌱 I’m currently learning Python, HTML, CSS, C#, and others...
 - 💞️ I try to collaborate in what I can and know
 - 📫 How to reach me ... liam.stori@outlook.com